US$ 1850

 After experiencing the breathtaking and thrilling views of the Everest Base Camp, we will trek back to Kalapatthar, where we will be treated to a 360-degree view of the Himalayas in the Everest region and an amazing sunrise above the mountains.
 We will then trek back to Pheriche.
 The descent is narrow and offers beautiful views of the snow-covered mountains.
 After reaching Pheriche, we will descend back to Namche Bazaar, and then back to Lukla, where we will fly back to Kathmandu.
 The trek concludes upon reaching Kathmandu.

-Another excellent time to trek to Everest base camp is during the autumn season, with temperatures ranging from 12°C to 16°C, making it the best temperature range for trekking at higher altitudes.
+Another excellent time to trek to Everest Base Camp Trek is during the autumn season, with temperatures ranging from 12°C to 16°C, making it the best temperature range for trekking at higher altitudes.
 During this time, many festivals occur in Nepal, allowing trekkers to witness Nepalese traditions and culture.
 This season occurs after the monsoon and before winter, when the environment is green and breathtaking.

 The summer season, on the other hand, sees fewer trekkers on the Everest base camp trail.
 Monsoon season begins in Nepal during the summer, resulting in nearly daily rainfall, which may disrupt the trek.
 The trail becomes more slippery due to rainfall, and river currents become faster with rising water levels.
 There may also be landslides in higher altitude regions of Nepal during this season, making the narrow and slippery trail unfavorable for trekking.
 Despite these challenges, nature lovers still enjoy the green, clean, and fresh environment.
 They can witness the traditional way of rice planting in Nepal and explore the beautiful natural springs and waterfalls in the area.